- Friday 15 June 2018

 Submit the application in Themis

 Submit the completed application via Themis submissions for Head of Department approval.
 The scheme title in Themis is "Australia-Germany Joint Research Cooperation Scheme".
+For help with submitting via Themis, please click the link below for the guide:

 Submit the application to RIC